 Health Benefits Of Salmon

-• Omega-3 Fatty Acids decreases joint inflammation and helps with arthritis
+- Omega-3 Fatty Acids decrease joint inflammation and help with arthritis

-In fact there is a salmon poisoning disease which is caused by a bacteria in raw or partially cooked salmon.
+In fact, there is a salmon poisoning disease that is caused by bacteria in raw or partially cooked salmon.

 Salmon dog poisoning symptoms are:

 - Death within 14 days (if not treated)

 You will not notice the signs of salmon poisoning until about 5-7 days after they ingest it.
 This salmon poisoning disease only affects dogs and not wild animals.
 That is why bears, cats, and raccoons can eat raw fish like salmon.

 Best Recommended High-Quality Dog Foods That Have Salmon As Their Main Ingredient